MoisesYacila/MMPoker/README.md

    - Delete players (if they are not part of any games).

 2. **Game Management**
-   - Add new poker games, specifying:
-     - Players involved
-     - Player performance (earnings, rebuys, add-ons, etc.)
+   - Add new poker games, specifying players and their performance (earnings, rebuys, add-ons, etc.)
-   - Edit existing games to update player stats or game details.
-   - Delete games, which automatically updates associated player statistics.
+   - Edit and delete games, with automatic updates to player statistics.

 3. **Leaderboard**
    - View a sortable leaderboard showing player rankings based on: